hariprasadyerra/project-CKD/README.md

 A simple probabilistic model that assumes feature independence.
 It is fast, interpretable, and useful as a baseline.
 ## K Nearest Neighbors (KNN)
 A non parametric method that classifies based on similarity to neighboring data points.
 It is intuitive but sensitive to scaling and irrelevant features.
-## LightGBM
-A gradient boosting framework optimized for speed and efficiency, capable of capturing complex, non linear relationships.
-Often the strongest performer on structured/tabular data.